• Skip to primary navigation

 Rate Recipe Print

-We've been told over and over again that this is the BEST chicken tortilla soup ever.
+We've been told repeatedly that this is the best chicken tortilla soup ever.
 With a couple of easy tricks, you can maximize the flavor while keeping the prep time low.
-Make it in your crockpot or on your stovetop, either way, it's a healthy and delicious Mexican recipe that's a true crowd-pleaser.Ā
+Make it in your crockpot or on your stovetop, either way it's a delicious Mexican recipe that's a true crowd pleaser.

 Ingredients